 A professional email will help you maintain a positive relationship with the employer.

 What to Include in the Email Message

-Job Rejection Email Message Examples
+Declining a Job Offer Email Message Examples

-Subject Line: Job Offer – Your Name
+Subject Line: Job Offer – Ted Gonzalez

-Dear Mr. LastName,
+Dear Mr. Owen,

 It was a difficult decision, but I will not be accepting the position.